jtgry/lakemartinchiro/site/content/_index.md

   items:
   - template: block-item
     name: Health
-    content: 'At Lake Martin Chiropractic Health Center, we take great pride in providing the finest chiropractic care for our patients. '
+    content: 'Dr. Peaden emphasizes in pain relief, both in managing pain and eliminating it, through Corrective Chiropractic Care.
+If you are in pain when you come into our office, the first goal is to reduce your symptoms to help you feel better. '
     image: uploads/chiro-backbone.svg
   - template: block-item
     name: Wellness